-From Monday 9th august we can open the Reading Room without restricted hours.
-Masks and social distancing will still be required, with a maximum of 4 people allowed in the room at any one time.
+From Monday 9th August the Reading Room is open without restricted hours.
+Masks and social distancing are still required, with a maximum of 4 people allowed in the room at any one time.

 All events are held in Saffron Walden Library except where stated.
 There is no charge for admission and non-members are welcome.
 The Library has disabled access.

 Details for further 2021 meetings will be available at a later date.